nandhiraja/DataScience-projects/README.md

 To work with the projects in this repository, ensure you have:
 - Python 3.8 or above
 - Popular data science libraries such as pandas, numpy, matplotlib, and scikit-learn
+-
+# The plotly module consist dashboard charts which are live charts. we can intract with them.

 ## Installation
 1. Clone the repository: